Astienth/IntoTheRadius2_bHaptics_ForceTube/README.md

 ## !!
-Coop bhaptics still has issues, currently being worked on !!
+Coop bhaptics not working !!

 # IntoTheRadius2 bHaptics and ForceTube mod